Italian campaign (World War II): Strategic background

 The British, especially the Prime Minister, Winston Churchill, advocated their traditional naval-based peripheral strategy.
-Even with a large army, but greater naval power, the traditional British answer against a continental enemy was to fight as part of a coalition, blockading with their navy and mount small peripheral operations designed to gradually weaken the enemy.
-The United States, with the larger U.S. Army, favoured a more direct method of fighting the main force of the German Army in northwestern Europe.
-The ability to launch such a campaign depended on first winning the Battle of the Atlantic.
+Even with a large army, but greater naval power, the traditional British answer against a continental enemy was to fight as part of a coalition, blockading with their navy and mounting small peripheral operations designed to gradually weaken the enemy.
+The United States, with the larger U.S. Army, favoured a more direct attack against the main German Army in northwestern Europe.
+The ability to launch such a campaign depended on first securing the North Atlantic convoy route to allow the build-up of forces in Britain.

-The strategic disagreement was fierce, with the U.S. service chiefs arguing for an invasion of France as early as possible, while their British counterparts advocated a policy centred on operations in the Mediterranean.
+The strategic disagreement was fierce as the U.S. service chiefs argued for an invasion of France as early as possible, while their British counterparts advocated attacks around the Mediterranean.
 There was even pressure from some Latin American countries to stage an invasion of Spain, which, under Francisco Franco, was friendly to the Axis nations, although not a participant in the war.
-The American staff believed that a full-scale invasion of France at the earliest possible time was required to end the war in Europe, and that no operations should be undertaken that might delay that effort.
+The American staff believed that a full-scale invasion of France was required to end the war in Europe, which should be undertaken as early with no other operations that might delay it.

 Eventually the U.S. and British political leadership reached a compromise in which both would commit most of their forces to an invasion of France in early 1944, but also launch a relatively small-scale Italian campaign.
-A contributing factor was Franklin D. Roosevelt's desire to keep U.S. troops active in the European theatre during 1943 and his attraction to the idea of eliminating Italy from the war.
-It was hoped that an invasion might knock Italy out of the conflict, or at least increase the pressure on it and weaken it.
+A contributing factor was Franklin D. Roosevelt's desire to keep U.S. troops active in the European theatre during 1943 and his attraction to the idea of eliminating Italy from the war, or at least weakening and narrowing its effort.
 The elimination of Italy would enable Allied naval forces, principally the Royal Navy, to dominate the Mediterranean Sea, securing the lines of communications with Egypt and thus Asia.
-Italian divisions on occupation and coastal defence duties in the Balkans and France would be withdrawn to defend Italy, while the Germans would have to transfer troops from the Eastern Front to defend Italy and the entire southern coast of France, thus aiding the Soviet Union.
+Italian divisions on occupation and coastal defence duties in the Balkans and France would be withdrawn to defend Italy, while the Germans would have to transfer troops from the Eastern Front to defend Italy and the entire southern coast of France, relieving pressure on the Soviet Union.